prabusw/dotfiles/.github/README.md

 # Sway dotfiles using Nord theme

-Dotfiles related to all the tools listed below can be found in this repository.
-Most of them have been are based on online resources and sources are cited in most cases.
+Dotfiles related to sway desktop and all the related tools listed below can be found in this repository.
+Most of configuration is based on online resources.
+Sources are cited in the individual files.

 ## Sway configuration Details